 Pickpockets, although rare in the United States (outside of big cities and the subway), are extremely common in most other parts of the world.

 They are skilled thieves whose goal is to steal your belongings without you noticing.
 Some pickpockets will slit your back pocket so that your wallet slides right out without you ever even noticing.
 Others will reach into your purse while your head is turned, quickly snatching your valuables while you remain unaware.
 Some will even go so far as to steal your purse or handbag if you set it down for a second.

 Pickpockets are good at what they do.
 But there are steps that you can take to protect yourself.

 1. Don’t Wear a Back-Facing Backpack

 A backpack that you wear on your back is a pickpocket’s dream.
-It is incredible easy to cut the bottom out of a backpack and steal everything inside.
-Wearing a one is practically asking a skilled thief to come rummage through it.
+It is incredibly easy to cut the bottom out of a backpack and steal everything inside.
+Wearing one is practically asking a skilled thief to come rummage through it.